ObolNetwork/charon/docs/contributing.md

 improvements don't need issues.

 New features and bug fixes must have tests.
 Documentation may need to be updated.
-If you're unsure what to update, open the PR, and we'll discuss during review.
+If you're unsure what to update, open the PR and we'll discuss during review.

 Note that PRs updating dependencies and new Go versions are not accepted.
 Please file an issue instead.